 Chicago Land area, State of Illinois, Indiana, Wisconsin and surrounding areas.
+We do NOT ship birds.
+All adoptions must be handled at the shelter.

 We are a bird club that has been in existence since 1931 and adopting birds to our members and public for the last 20+ yrs.
 Our club meets once a month on the third Friday of each month except for Nov (which we hold a Bird Show) and Dec (which we have a Holiday Party).
 We also hold two fairs a year in which vendors set up booths and sell birds, toys, cages and food.
 At the fairs we also adopt birds, provide non profit educational material on our club and other local non profits.